-Please fill in the form on the page with the desired configuration and save it using the "Save Config" button.
-You can then generate the I4I\config file with the "Generate File" button.
-Finally, place the resulting file in Loop4Live's "Home" folder (see path above).
-Restart Ableton or use the Max4Live plugin to reload the configuration, or use the tag 10A.4.8.
-Configuration reload tag L4Lreloadconfig
+Please fill in the form on the page with the desired configuration and save it with the "Save Config" button.
+Then you can generate the config.ini file with the "Generate File" button.
+Finally, place the obtained file in the config folder of Loop4Live remote scripts: For MacOS under /Contents/App Resources/MIDI Remote/Loop4Live/config or C:/ProgramData/Ableton/Live x.x.x/Resources/MIDI Remote Scripts/Loop4Live/config for Windows.

+For the changes to take effect, you need to: Restart Ableton or use the Max4Live plugin to reload the configuration, or use the tag 10A.4.
+CONFIGURATION RELOAD TAG L4LRELOADCONFIG